larpchronicles/rules/06_martial-skills.md

 #### Riposte

 >This skill Requires that a character is wielding a weapon and has the skill required to be able to use that weapon.
 Riposte Attack allows the character to Reflect Physical once for each time that this skill is purchased.
 This skill is expended on use.
 You cannot Reflect an already Reflected effect.
-This is a REFLECT effect.<br/>Call: “Reflect”<br/>Requires the Short, Long or Two Hand Weapon skill.
+This is a REFLECT effect.<br/>Call: “Reflect”<br/>Requires the Short, Long or Two-Handed Weapon skill.

 #### Second Wind